Birds7-7birds/3855-api-project/README.md

 - Processing: process incoming requests and send what is needed to the storage node
 - Audit: centralized logging system
 - Health Check: verify all nodes are up and running correctly and alerts when one or more is not
+## Getting started
+### Prerequisites
+You will need [Docker](https://docs.docker.com/desktop/install/windows-install/), as well as docker compose (comes build in woth docker desktop)

-## Start Project
+### Start Project
 To start this project, you must download it.
 1. Navigate to the `deployment` directory

-2. Run `docker compose up -f [docker-compose_kafka.yml](https://github.com/XavierElChantiry/Auction-a-Bidding-and-Listing-Solution/blob/master/deployment/docker-compose_kafka.yml)` to start a Kafka cluster.
+2. Run `docker compose up -f docker-compose_kafka.yml` to start a Kafka cluster.

 3. Set an environment variable called `KAFKA_DNS` to the IP of the Kafka cluster.
 If you run it locally, localhost should work.
 If you are using PowerShell, use: `New-Item -Path Env:\KAFKA_DNS -Value 'IP_OF_CLUSTER'`

-4. For development, you want to use `docker compose up -f [docker-compose_using_dockerfile.yml](https://github.com/XavierElChantiry/Auction-a-Bidding-and-Listing-Solution/blob/master/deployment/docker-compose_using_dockerfile)` as it points to the docker files for each microservice rather than docker images; otherwise, if you have pushed images of these services to dockerhub you can use `docker compose up`.
+4. For development, you want to use `docker compose up -f docker-compose_using_dockerfile.yml` as it points to the docker files for each microservice rather than docker images; otherwise, if you have pushed images of these services to dockerhub you can use `docker compose up`.

-5. The dashboard should be visible on `[http://localhost:3000](http://localhost:3000)`
+5. The dashboard should be visible on [http://localhost](http://localhost)

 ## Troubleshooting
 - If this does not work, chances are the app_conf.yml did not pick up the environment variable for Kafka DNS.
-Try hardcoding it and rebuilding images with `docker compose up -f [docker-compose_kafka.yml](https://github.com/XavierElChantiry/Auction-a-Bidding-and-Listing-Solution/blob/master/deployment/docker-compose_kafka.yml) --Build`
+Try hardcoding it and rebuilding images with `docker compose up -f docker-compose_kafka.yml --Build`

 ## Interacting with the Microservices
 The services are setup with API end points, to place a bit or list an item, you need to make post requests to the receiver endpoints..
 The two main endpoints are: